 1. Create a Trip Budget

-The first step in saving money for your European vacation is to set up your trip budget, and this will require research.
+The first step toward saving money for your European vacation is to set up your trip budget, which will require research.

-Whether you create your budget spreadsheet using Google Sheets, Microsoft Excel, or old-fashioned pen to paper, you’ll need to include line items for each aspect of your trip.
+Whether you create your budget spreadsheet using Google Sheets, Microsoft Excel, or old-fashioned pen to paper, you should include line items for each aspect of your trip.
+You can use the Europe trip budget planner below to get started.

 2. Add Travel to Your Personal Finance Budget